kooljay82/vue-m-camera/README.md

 3. Pass maximum length of array containing images to 'max' for hiding 'vmc-cmpt' component. **It's not essential, but recommended.**

-4. You could insert slot to 'vmc-cmpt' and could customize button which you inserted.
-(Add icon image or text.)
+4. You could insert slot to 'vmc-cmpt' and could customize button which you inserted. (icons, text, background image etc...)

 5. 'imgToData' is custom event that you could handle converted image with this event.